 If you have been researching HVAC rebates online, you have probably seen articles and advertisements touting the "25C Energy Efficient Home Improvement Credit" as a way to save up to $2,000 on a heat pump.
 Here is what you need to know: that credit expired on December 31, 2025.

 The 25C credit was part of the Inflation Reduction Act.
 It allowed homeowners to claim up to $2,000 per year on their federal tax return for qualifying heat pump installations.
-It was a genuine incentive, and tens of thousands of Nevada homeowners benefited from it between 2023 and 2025.
-But Congress did not extend it, and as of January 1, 2026, the credit is no longer available.
+It was a genuine incentive, and many Nevada homeowners benefited from it between 2023 and 2025.
+But the One Big Beautiful Bill Act (signed July 4, 2025) terminated the credit effective January 1, 2026.

-This is important because many national HVAC websites and even some local contractors are still advertising the 25C credit as if it is active.
-It is not.
-If someone tells you that you can claim $2,000 on your 2026 federal taxes for a heat pump, they are either misinformed or being deliberately misleading.
+If someone tells you that you can claim $2,000 on your 2026 federal taxes for a heat pump, they are either misinformed or being misleading.

 Here is how the two programs compare: